 1. Map your story

-To tell your story, you do not need bunches of fancy equipment.
-Even if you have a basic camera or a cell phone, you can come up with the most heart-touching story.
+You won’t need bunches of fancy equipment to tell your story.
+Even if you just have a basic camera or a cell phone, you can come up with the most heart-touching story.
 All you need to do is learn to make the right use of your skills.

 The first and the most important thing you need to do is map out how your story will progress.
 Every good story has a beginning, middle, and end.
 A good idea is to begin your travel video with a premium shot of the place you’re visiting.
 This will instantly grab the viewer’s attention, and they will know just what place they will see in your video.

-Once you have introduced the place, you can add the actual meat of the video.
+Once you’ve introduced the place, you can add the actual meat of the video.
 If you are taking a stroll through the city, you can add small video clips of you having fun with your friends and all the sights you see along the way.

 Add the unique experience of that particular place at this stage.
 For instance, if the site you’re visiting has special tourist activities, you can include these in the body of your video.
 Make sure that you record all the necessary information so that your audience knows what they might need in the future.